oprokhorov/rsschool-devops-course-tasks/docs/task_1.md

 Go to IAM > Roles > GithubActionsRole and verify attached permissions and trust policy created from code in previous step.

 ## 8. Create a Github Actions workflow for deployment via Terraform
-This task implements the worflow.
+This task implements the workflow https://github.com/oprokhorov/rsschool-devops-course-tasks/actions/workflows/terraform.yml